 Pie in the sky promises

-SEO is definitely a numbers game but there has to be a balance between trying to rank for short tail keywords such as ‘gym’ and long tail keywords such as ‘Sydney gym Eastern Suburbs’.
-If you are a small business, you need to keep your expectations in check and focus on localised and long tail keywords that may bring you a smaller piece of the pie (lower search volume) but combined can lead to a considerable chunk of business.
+SEO is definitely a numbers game, but there has to be a balance between trying to rank for short-tail keywords such as ‘gym’ and long-tail keywords such as ‘Philadelphia gym Eastern Suburbs’.
+If you are a small business, you need to keep your expectations in check and focus on localized and long tail keywords that may bring you a smaller piece of the pie (lower search volume) but combined can lead to a considerable chunk of business.

-People who are optimising their own websites without the help of an SEO company may not realise that a Search Engine may recognise the singular eg ‘Sydney hotel’ or plural version eg ‘Sydney hotels’ of the word and return different search results for both.
-It is important to optimise your website for both keywords to ensure that you are capturing all possible traffic for that keyword.
+People who are optimizing their own websites without the help of an SEO company may not realize that a search engine may recognize the singular e.g. ‘Philadelphia hotel’ or plural version e.g. ‘Philadelphia hotels’ of the word and return different search results for both.
+It is important to optimize your website for both keywords to ensure that you are capturing all possible traffic for that keyword.

 Mutton keywords dressed as lamb

-For your keyword research to be successful, they must reflect your product and services.
-For example if you are operating a 2-star bed and breakfast and your keywords include ‘luxury hotels’, traffic may be driven to your website but they will quickly leave the site when they realise the search result does not match the content.
+For your keyword research to be successful, it must reflect your product and services.
+For example, if you are operating a 2-star bed and breakfast and your keywords include ‘luxury hotels’, traffic may be driven to your website, but they will quickly leave the site when they realize the search result does not match the content.
 It simply results in a high bounce rate and low conversion rate.
 Be honest with yourself and your customers.

 Not knowing what to do with keywords

-So you have put in the hard yards and come up with what you think is a pretty good keyword strategy but your efforts can be undermined by poor keyword placement.
-Done well, optimisation of your website can boost your Search Engine rankings but spamming your website with keywords can result in a penalty or ban.
+So you have put in the hard yards and come up with what you think is a pretty good keyword strategy, but your efforts can be undermined by poor keyword placement.
+Done well, optimization of your website can boost your rankings, but spamming your website with keywords can result in a penalty or ban.
 Insert keywords naturally and seamlessly within your website copy and code and rankings will improve.

 Forgetting about conversion